William A. Brower, fixture in D.C. jazz as writer, producer and stage manager, dies at 72

 William Alston Brower Jr. was born May 9, 1948, in Toledo.
 His father was the first Black reporter at the Toledo Blade newspaper and among the first at any mainstream, White-owned publication in the country.
 His mother was a high school principal.

-At Antioch College in Yellow Springs, Ohio, Mr. Brower was a student activist and helped initiate the college’s Black studies program.
-He moved to Washington after graduating in 1971.
+After graduating from Western Reserve Academy, a private boarding school in Ohio, Mr. Brower studied at Antioch College in Yellow Springs, Ohio, where he helped initiate a Black studies program.
+He graduated in 1971.

 His marriage to Anita Hillman Brower ended in divorce.
 Survivors include their two children, Dr. Tina Brower-Thomas of Washington and the Rev. Karl Brower of Woodbridge, Va.; and a longtime companion, Ilauna Ogunloye of Washington.